OS-Sketch/www.os-sketch.com/docs/operating-systems/schedule.md

   (Chapter 6), and *Memory API* (Chapter 14) in [OSTEP](https://pages.cs.wisc.edu/~remzi/OSTEP/)
 - Study the [course slides](/slides/operating-systems/process-execution/)
-  for a detailed investigation of these chapters!
+  for a detailed investigation of these chapters
 - Review the [important terms](#important-terms) for definitions of the key terms associated with the assigned chapters
 - Check out the [operating system sketch](/operating-systems/sketches/#process-execution)